Olivier Blondel, Ph.D.

 Responsibilities & Activities

-My primary interests lie in research that focuses on endocrine signaling, stem cell biology, organ development, regenerative medicine and biomarker discovery as it relates to diabetes (type 1 and type 2) and metabolic diseases, particularly in combination with experimental approaches such as large-scale genomics, chemical biology, synthetic biology, bioengineering, epigenetics, nuclear organization of mammalian genomes, chromatin biology, genome editing, gene therapy and single-cell analysis.
-My portfolio is composed of grants that combine two or more of the areas and technologies described above, and cannot easily be assigned to other portfolios within the Division of Diabetes, Endocrinology, and Metabolic Diseases.
+My primary interests lie in research that focuses on endocrine signaling, stem cell biology, organ development, regenerative medicine and biomarker discovery as it relates to diabetes (type 1 and type 2) and metabolic diseases, particularly in combination with experimental approaches such as large-scale genomics, synthetic biology, bioengineering, epigenetics, nuclear organization of mammalian genomes, chromatin biology, genome editing, gene therapy.
+My portfolio is composed of grants that combine two or more of the areas and technologies described above.

-Besides the management of a grant portfolio, my administrative responsibilities include: Project Scientist, Beta Cell Biology Consortium (BCBC); Project Scientist, Human Islet Research Network (HIRN); NIDDK representative, Network for Pancreatic Organ Donors (nPOD); Program Director, Accelerating Medicines Partnership for Type-2 Diabetes (AMP-T2D) Consortium; Coordinator, 4D Nucleome Common Fund Program.
+Besides the management of a grant portfolio, my administrative responsibilities include: Project Scientist, Human Islet Research Network (HIRN); NIDDK representative, Network for Pancreatic Organ Donors (nPOD); Coordinator, 4D Nucleome Common Fund Program.

 Biology, development, and function of the endocrine pancreas and clinical studies on islet transplantation for type 1 diabetes treatment.